 Minnow fish is small in size and has a very bright attractive color.
 The length of his body can reach 4 cm.
 Life expectancy, like all small fish, does not exceed one and a half years.

-In natural conditions and artificial ponds, Minnow fishes prefer to swim in the upper layers of the water, extremely rarely descending into the bottom areas.
+In natural conditions or aquariums, Minnow fishes prefer to swim in the upper layers of the water and it is sporadic to find them into the bottom areas.

 This fish has no antennae.
 The dorsal fin is located with the anal on one longitudinal axis.
 The body color is brownish-bronze, along the entire body from the tail to the head there is a bright fluorescent strip.